 In the energy industry, David has advised and assisted clients with the application of Accounting Standards Codification (ASC) 820 - Fair Value Measurements, ASC 805 - Business Combinations and ASC 350 - Goodwill and Other Intangibles.
 He has managed various engagements including valuation of minority and control equity interests for various purposes, portfolio valuation assurance, employee stock option plans, corporate planning, recapitalizations, and arbitrations and litigations.

-Prior to joining Duff & Phelps (rebranded as Kroll), David served as an analyst at El Paso Merchant Energy Company.
+Prior to joining Kroll, David served as an analyst at El Paso Merchant Energy Company."

 David received a B.S. in finance from the University of Oklahoma, with significant emphasis on economics.
 He also holds a B.A. in political science from the University of Oklahoma.
 David is currently a member of the advisory council for the University of Texas' Master of Science in Finance program.